chagantikusumitha/EDA-House-Price-Prediction/README.md

 Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.
 Here, We are exploring all the features in determining Price of a house in Hyderabad.

-## Steps Involved in Exploratory Data Analysis are:
+## Steps Involved for Exploratory Data Analysis are:

 ___1. Data Collection___
 ___2. Data Cleaning___